 You don’t have to push yourself to your physical limits to help us change children’s lives for the better.
-Whatever your skillset, your time – regardless of the length and frequency – is crucial to our work.
+Whatever your skillset or time available – regardless of the length and frequency – your contribution is crucial to our work.
+We’d love you to join the team and help fundraise for us.

 Wooden Spoon are record setters!